 Alpha is a technology company which provides a platform to affiliated medical practices.
-We reference those practices and Alpha collectively as “Alpha” for ease, however all medical care is provided by Clarity Health, P.C., Clarity Health of Alaska, P.C., Clarity Health of Kansas, P.A., or Clarity Medical of New Jersey, P.A., depending on your location.
+We reference those practices and Alpha collectively as “Alpha” for ease, however all medical care is provided by Alpha Telemedicine, PC, Alpha Telemedicine of Alaska, PC, Alpha Telemedicine of Kansas, P.A., or Alpha Telemedicine of New Jersey, P.A., depending on your location.

 Alpha’s mission is to provide affordable, accessible primary care, and be the first stop for your healthcare needs.
 All care provided through Alpha is guided by our steadfast commitment to putting the safety and well-being of Alpha patients first.
 That includes our approach to prescribing medication in line with our evidence-based clinical guidelines, as described below.

 Practitioner-Patient Relationship and the Standard of Care.
 We believe in true collaboration between providers and their patients.
 Alpha’s licensed healthcare providers will always consider your health condition, preferences, and evidence-based clinical guidelines before recommending a course of treatment or writing a prescription.

 Our clinical protocols require Alpha providers to only provide treatment – including prescribing medication – when they can meet the applicable standard of care.
 Alpha providers only recommend the course of treatment they believe to be most appropriate for the patient, whether that be talk therapy, over-the-counter medication, exercise, or prescription medication, even if a patient requests something different.
 Alpha providers will also recommend that you seek in-person treatment if your condition cannot be adequately treated through our virtual platform.